gabor-boros/questdb-stock-market-dashboard/README.md

 Soon, you will see that the tasks are scheduled, and the database is slowly filling.

-### A check-in
+### Checking in on what we've built so far

-Before going on, let's check what we have by now:
+Before proceeding to the visualization steps, let's have a look at what we have built so far:

 1. we created the project root
 2. a `docker-compose.yml` file to manage related services